ibm-apiconnect/pot/labs/lab2.md

 1. Enter the properties for the `review` model:

-    > ![][important]
-    >
-    > You will **not** expose the review mode as a REST API.
+    {% include important.html content="You will **not** expose the review mode as a REST API.
 This is because you create a relationship between item and review later that will create the REST APIs you will use.
+    " %}

     ```text
     ?
 Enter the model name:  review